Pension and National Insurance for carers

 What credits are available for caring for children?

-If you are responsible for a child or children, whether or not they are disabled, you may be able to get National Insurance credits that will count towards the basic and additional state pension and bereavement benefits.
+If you are responsible for a child or children, whether or not they are disabled, you may be able to get National Insurance credits that will count towards the state pension and bereavement benefits.

 If you are aged 16 or over and claim child benefit for looking after a child under the age of 12, you will automatically receive Class 3 National Insurance credits.